 You have created your character and you are ready to begin!
 The very best advice I can give you is simply to play the game.
 Don’t worry too much about getting it right.
 The game is well designed to help you learn as you go.
 There is a good balance of hand-holding and letting you discover things on your own.

 In the beginning, follow where the story leads you.
-The tutorial quest – starting on board a ship, then tasking you to locate the Benefactor – is designed to help you get acquainted with the game.
+The tutorial quest – starting on board a ship, then tasking you to locate the Hooded Figure and then the Benefactor – is designed to help you get acquainted with the game.
 Go ahead and dive into the adventure.

 You may wish to print out this graphic chart of controls and keys and keep it beside your computer at first.